 Between Counselling

-Before becoming a therapist, I worked for 15 years in the corporate sector, and this real-world experience has helped me connect with clients from all walks of life.
-I lived in both Canada and South Korea as a child and have always felt as if I existed “between worlds.”
-My unique awareness of what it means to create a coherent identity for myself informs my therapeutic approach.
+Before becoming a counsellor, I worked for 15 years in the corporate sector in South Korea and Singapore.
+This real-world experience helps me connect with clients from all walks of life.
+My time on this earth has been equally split between East Asia and North America, and I have always felt as if I existed “between worlds.”
+My unique awareness of cultural differences inform my therapeutic approach.

-I provide counselling services in English and Korean.
+I am bilingual and provide counselling services in both English and Korean.

 Counselling Services

-Individual counselling sessions are 50 minutes long and are available both online and in hybrid format (online+in-person).
+Individual counselling sessions are are available both online and in hybrid format (online+in-person).

 Individual Counselling